Superexotic $K^{*+}D^{*+}K^{*+}$ bound state: Results

 Next we carry another test and see the effect of introducing the $\Theta(q_{\text{max}}^{(i)} - q_i^*)$ functions in Eq.~\eqref{eq:5}.
 The results can be seen in Fig.~\ref{Fig:fig3} where, with respect to Fig.~\ref{Fig:fig1} we have removed the $\Theta(q_{\text{max}}^{(i)} - q_i^*)$ function.
 The peak appears now at $3588 \mev$.
 The consideration of the $\Theta(q_{\text{max}}^{(i)} - q_i^*)$ function in Fig.~\ref{Fig:fig1} decreases the binding energy in $38 \mev$.
 This result is intuitive and one can see it in single channel calculations.
 Indeed, with $T = (V ^{-1}-G)$, with an attractive potential, the reduction of the strength in $G$ as a consequence of the cutoff can be compensated with a reduction of the strength $V^{-1}$, and hence an increase of the strength of $V$, to get the pole at the same position.
 If one keeps the same potential then the binding is smaller.

 The tests carried above also tell us that the results are very stable and the binding of about $100 \mev$ with respect to the $K^*$-cluster energy is a solid prediction.
 It would be interesting to see how this state could be observed experimentally.
 We can suggest to look at decay modes of the state.
 One of them is to look for the decay of the $K^*$ into $K \pi$, but this would leave another $K^*$ plus $D^*$.
 We find more suitable to look into another decay channel.
 Indeed, in Ref.~\cite{Molina:2022jcd} the decay channels of $K^* D^*$ in $I=1$ and $J=2$ were investigated, and the decay into $K D$ with $L=2$ is possible.
-This would lead us to $K D K^*$ in the final state which involves fewer particles to be detected.
-The measurement of invariant mass distributions of three particles is a routine work in the LHCb collaboration to identify particles \cite{LHCb:2015yax,LHCb:2020bls}.
+Actually, in Ref.~\cite{Molina:2022jcd} the width of the $D^*K^*- D^*_s \rho$ state in $I=1$ and $J=2$, was evaluated and was around $19 \mev$, coming both from the decay into $DK$ and the decays of the $\rho$ and the $K^*$, in similar amounts.
+This would lead us to $K D K^*$ in the final state which involves fewer particles to be detected, and still would have a sizeable decay rate.
+The measurement of invariant mass distributions of three particles is a routine work in the LHCb collaboration to identify particles \cite{LHCb:2015yax,LHCb:2020bls}, including vector mesons, like the $\Lambda_b^0 \to \Lambda_c^+ D_s^- \phi$ decay, studied in Ref.~\cite{LHCb:2025lwm}.

+One could also think about the decay into baryon-antibaryon.
+With the quark configuration $u \bar s u \bar s c \bar d$, the baryon-antibaryon configuration is $\Sigma_c^{++} \,\bar \Xi^+$, or some of their excited states.
+However, the mass of $\Sigma_c^{++} \,\bar \Xi^+$ is $3776 \mev$, which is more than $100 \mev$ higher than the mass of the state found, and hence, it cannot decay to this channel.
+Another possible decay mode, having fewer particles to detect, would be the $DKK$ mode.
+However, this requires more interaction steps than the production of the $DKK^*$ mode, and should have a smaller production rate.
+The $DK K^*$ decay mode stems as the most likely mode for the detection.

+The former discussion concluded that the optimal decay mode is $DKK^*$, but now we would like to discuss how likely is to see in some reaction the peak that we obtain.
+First, let us remember that we obtained a width of the state of the order of $10 \mev$, coming exclusively from the $K^*$ and $\rho$ widths.
+We did not include the width of the $I=1, J=2$ state for decay into $DK$, which was evaluated in Ref.~\cite{Molina:2022jcd}.
+The total width of this state was $19 \mev$, coming from equal amounts from the $K^*$ and $\rho$ decays and the decay of the state into $DK$.
+Hence, we should add about $10 \mev$ from $DKK^*$ decay of the three body system to the $10 \mev$ that we already have from $K^*$ and $\rho$ decays.
+Hence, we expect about half of the total decay of our three body system into $DKK^*$.